 Moreover, if you want to direct the water for irrigation purposes or to a particular location, you can use a sump pump to do that.

 Make it useful.
 In this picture, the creek bed on the roadside is well designed and is at an appropriate location.
-This will most probably help against flooding when there is heavy rain.
+This will most probably help against flooding when there are heavy rains.

 Now choose your stone type.
 You should choose stones that are indigenous to your locale so that it will fit in well with the environment and you don’t go too far to get appropriate ones to use.
 The stone here is appropriate for this location but may be out of place in another location.